Search

 While our example focused on scaling a database, note that consistent hashing applies to any scenarios where you need to distribute data across a cluster of servers.
 This cluster could be databases, sure, but they could also be caches, message brokers, or even just a set of application servers.

-We see consistent hashing used in many heavily relied on, scaled, systems.
+We see consistent hashing (or variations of it) used in many heavily relied on, scaled, systems.
 For example:

-3. Amazon's DynamoDB: Uses consistent hashing under the hood
+- Amazon's DynamoDB: Uses consistent hashing under the hood for partition placement

 When to use Consistent Hashing in an Interview

 Most modern distributed systems handle sharding and data distribution for you.
-When designing a system using Redis, DynamoDB, or Cassandra, you typically just need to mention that these systems use consistent hashing under the hood to handle scaling.
+When designing a system using DynamoDB, Cassandra, etc you typically just need to mention that these systems use consistent hashing (or a form of it) under the hood to handle scaling.

 However, consistent hashing becomes a crucial topic in infrastructure-focused interviews where you're asked to design distributed systems from scratch.
 Here are the common scenarios: